xdemocle/remix-i18n-boilerplate/README.md

 ## Deployment

-### Cloudflare Pages Deployment
+### Cloudflare Workers Deployment

-This project is configured for deployment to Cloudflare Pages using Wrangler.
+This project is configured for deployment to Cloudflare Workers using Wrangler.
 The setup includes:

-- `workers/server.js` - Handles the Cloudflare Workers integration with Remix
+- `workers/app.ts` - Handles the Cloudflare Workers integration with Remix
-- `wrangler.toml` - Configuration for Cloudflare Workers deployment
+- `wrangler.jsonc` - Configuration for Cloudflare Workers deployment

 To deploy the application: